effector/effector/src/content/docs/en/recipes/common/countdown.md

 title: Countdown timer on setTimeout
 ---

-Sometimes we need simple countdown.
-Next example allows us to handle each tick and abort the timer.
+Sometimes we need a simple countdown.
+The next example allows us to handle each tick and abort the timer.

 [Link to a playground](https://share.effector.dev/bIFZNWxZ)